Deferring a Grade

 If your records show a deferred grade, you will not be able to graduate.

-Deferring a grade could impact your student aid.
-For more information, contact our student aid office.
+Deferring a grade could impact your financial aid.
+For more information, contact our financial aid office.